 The AHA allows self-certification of combined assets of \$50,000 for participants on the program.
 For assets less than \$50,000, the family must provide a statement with any income earned on the assets under penalty of perjury.
 No other verification is required.
 Assets that the family does not have access to such as irrevocable trusts and 401K accounts would not count towards the \$50,000 threshold.
 New assets under \$50,000 do not need to be reported between triennials.
-This paragraph applied to families participating in the MTW program.
+This paragraph applies to families participating in the MTW program which includes those in the HCV, PBV, FUP, VASH, EHV, and SV programs.